FireVered/random_functions/README.md

 use the gen_id() function in fun_gen.py to generte a random id.

 If u want to read use an id and 5 variables to run a function, use func() and use the id as a list for the first argument, and the 5 variables in a list for the 2nd argument.

+# if you use this be respectful and give credit